-- 1. Practice guidelines and utilization management guidelines: - a.
-Are based on reasonable medical evidence or a consensus of heath care professionals in the particular field. - b.
+1. Practice guidelines and utilization management guidelines:

+- a.
+Are based on current evidence in widely used treatment guidelines or clinical literature; . - b.
 Consider the needs of the enrolled population. - c.
 Are developed in consultation with contracting health care professionals. - d.
 Are reviewed and updated periodically. - 2.
 An MA organization that suspends or terminates an agreement under which the physician provides services to the MA plan enrollees must give the affected individual written notice of the following requirements: - a.
 The reasons for the action, including, if relevant, the standards and profiling data used to evaluate the physician and the numbers and mix of physicians needed by the MA organization. - b.
 The affected physician's right to appeal the action and the process and timing for requesting a hearing. - 3.
 The MA organization must ensure that the majority of the hearing panel members are peers of the affected physician. - 4.
 An MA organization that suspends or terminates a contract with a physician because of deficiencies in the quality of care must give written notice of that action to licensing or disciplinary bodies or to other appropriate authorities. - 5.
 An MA organization and a contracting provider must provide at least 60 days written notice to each other before terminating the contract without cause.